dataminer-site/dataminer-site.github.io/docs/archive/0.10/sql/data_types/literal_types.md

 title: Literal Types
 ---

-DuckDB has special literal types for representing `NULL`, integer and string literals in queries.
+DataMiner has special literal types for representing `NULL`, integer and string literals in queries.
 These have their own binding and conversion rules.

 > Prior to version 0.10.0, integer and string literals behaved identically to the `INTEGER` and `VARCHAR` types.